yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The TicketPinning Extension Name is expected to be ticket\_pinning.

-The TicketPinning Extension Recommended value should be set to "No" with the publication of the current document as "Experiemental".
+The TicketPinning Extension Recommended value should be set to "No" with the publication of the current document as "Experimental".

 The TicketPinning Extension TLS.13 column should be set to CH, SH to indicate that the TicketPinning Extension is present in ClientHello and